TraseW/BlogStack/Readme.md

 can be made with the system.
 It is designed to be extensible, and to allow as much control as possible for the creation of your site.

-Documentation is contained with in at www.example.com/admin/help
+Documentation is contained within at www.example.com/admin/help